No matter your skincare concern, there will be a The Ordinary product to help – from large pores to wrinkles, acne

 The Ordinary’s AHA 30% + BHA 2% Peeling Solution provides chemical exfoliation deep into your pores to improve radiance.
 It looks and feels just like blood – but it’s not, we promise.

 The AHAs (which stands for alpha-hydroxy acids) exfoliate the top layer of your skin, resulting in a brighter complexion, whilst the BHAs (beta hydroxy acids) go below the skin’s surface to clear congestion.
 You can read more about this in our guide to The truth about the acids lurking in your skincare.

 This mask instantly improves the appearance of your skin, and with regular use, has been proven to have long-term anti-ageing benefits.

 How to use: We’d recommend using this once every two weeks for five minutes at a time, at first.
 This mask can cause some inflammation and a stinging sensation.
 Once you’ve got used to it, you can use it once a week for a maximum of ten minutes.
 Apply this mask to dry skin and remove with lukewarm water.

 Avoid: This product is not suitable for sensitive skin and should not be used if you do not have prior experience with chemical/acid exfoliants.
 Do not use this product on wet skin either as it causes irritation.
-Do not use alongside retinol.
+Do not use it alongside retinol.
 Avoid direct sunlight and use SPF.